Xiaohong-Deng/portfolio/index.md

 [Path Planning][4] generates trajectories for ego car every 1/15 to 1/30 second to ensure safe driving with no collision.

+### Model Predictive Controller

+![alt text][image5]

+After trajectory is generated, How do you control the throttle and steering angle to execute it?
+[MPC][5] to the rescue.

+## More Projects

+Want to see more projects on Self-Driving car I have been working on?
+Check out [beyond-self-driving-car][6].
+Welcome to check out my other repositories that might interest you at [My Github Account][7].
+For example, [NP-Hard and NP-Complete Problem Sets][8].

 ---

 [0]: https://github.com/Xiaohong-Deng/mooqita-icccg